anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

   This is also known as the "resurrecting duckling" model.

 Voucher:
-: A signed statement from the MASA service that indicates to a pledge the cryptographic identity of the domain it should trust.
+: A short form for Voucher Artifact.
+It refers to the signed statement from the MASA service that indicates to a pledge the cryptographic identity of the domain it should trust.
+  When clarity is needed, it may be preceeded by the type of the signature, such as CMS, JWS or COSE.

+Voucher Data:
+: The raw (serialized) representation of the YANG without any enclosing signature.
+Current formats include JSON and CBOR.

 # Requirements Language